SamanthaMatthews1/DataBase-to-JSON-Parser/README.md

 # DataBase-to-JSON-Parser
 Project#2B
 I dont know if uploaded this correctly but we will see I guess.
+I tried to make a new repository then add code to a blank (document?) and then push them here. could have done it wrong.